w796933/firewall-api/ipset/README.md

 # Ipset app notes

-NB: Configuration management
-should restart the firewall project service after changing static ipset configuration.
+I tried cleaning ipsets periodically via `django-q` schedules, and `django-q` is great, but it spawns five processes and eats at least 15% of the memory of a $5 droplet, so a management command is more economical.

+This,
+and consideration of the need for efficiency in the blacklist features, makes me think that this whole project should be re-written in golang.
+Only the whitelist is implemented here so I can move forward without doing so and use the existing firewall to implement port knocking in projects that depend on the stack.

 ## App

 The ipset app
-provides a simple non-JSON REST API to let other processes on localhost:
+provides a simple HTTP API
+to let other processes on localhost:

 - Add addresses temporarily
   to the admin whitelist ipset.
-- Add addresses temporarily or permanently to global blacklist ipset.
+- Add addresses temporarily or permanently to global blacklist ipset (TODO).

 The app assumes
 the existence of IPv4 and IPv6
-whitelist and blacklist ipsets on a host, and that firewall rules allow access to the hosts's SSH port only from addresses in the whitelist ipsets, and that firewally rules block access to all transports and ports from addresses in the blacklist ipsets before the firewall tracks connection state.
+whitelist and blacklist ipsets on a host, that firewall rules allow access to the host's SSH port only from addresses in the whitelist ipsets, and that firewall rules block access to all transports and ports from addresses in the blacklist ipsets before the firewall tracks connection state.